geronimus/gero-utils-js/README.md

 Throws a runtime exception with a message explaining that an illegal argument was provided to ___param___.

+The first words of the error message will always be: "Illegal argument" (For the purposes of pattern matching in tests.)

 - __param : string__ The name of the parameter where the illegal value was encountered.
 - __expected : string__ A description of the allowed values.
 - __actual : string__ A description or representation of the value encountered.